tipharez-allmighty/CodeReviewAI/README.md

 Before you begin, ensure you have met the following requirements:

-- Python 3.7 or higher (if running locally)
+- Python 3.7 or higher
-- Docker and Docker Compose installed (if using Docker)
+- Docker and Docker Compose installed
-- Redis server installed and running (if running locally)
 - GitHub API token
 - OpenAI API key